Featured in this post

 2. Set Ingredient Specification Requirements

 It’s becoming something of a cliché to say that your products are only as good as what you put in them, but the sentiment rings with truth.
 You need to clearly define what’s acceptable in terms of sourcing, shelf life, composition, packaging, country of origin and purity—among other characteristics depending on the type of ingredient—and communicate them clearly to your providers.

 Food ERP solutions aid on this front by storing this information digitally and making it highly visible to all parties involved.
 Then, when materials are received and they are assessed, there’s a clear list of requirements to compare against your employees’ findings, and they can determine whether everything is up to snuff or needs to be returned to the supplier for replacement.

 Your product development teams took great time and care to optimize the recipes for your food and beverage offerings, and your customers expect consistency when they choose to purchase their favorite items over and over again.
 That makes creating very detailed and specific formulas and strictly adhering to them crucial for you as a business.

-While almost all industry-specific ERP platforms will have some form of recipe management functionality, advanced systems like Aptean Food & Beverage ERP take it a step further by integrating with smart manufacturing equipment and importing data from them in real time.
+While almost all industry-specific food ERP platforms will have some form of recipe management functionality, advanced systems like Aptean Food & Beverage ERP take it a step further by integrating with smart manufacturing equipment and importing data from them in real time.
 This lets you know immediately if an individual item or production run is deviating from the norm, allowing your staff to intervene and correct the issue.

 4. Follow Good Manufacturing Practices and Compliance Regulations